netlify/gotrue-js/README.md

 ### Login a user

 Handles user login via the specified email and password. reminder(optional): set to be `false` by default.
-If you wish to implement the `remember me` functionality with sessionStorage, set the value to be `true`.
+If you wish to implement the `remember me` functionality for the session only, set the value to be `true` and `setCookie=false` when you instantiate your GoTrue auth client.

 `auth.login(email, password, reminder)`